satellite-image-deep-learning/techniques/README.md

    1.76.
 [Building-detection-and-roof-type-recognition](https://github.com/loosgagnet/Building-detection-and-roof-type-recognition) -> A CNN-Based Approach for Automatic Building Detection and Recognition of Roof Types Using a Single Aerial Image

-   1.77 [Performance Comparison of Multispectral Channels for Land Use Classification](https://github.com/tejasri19/EuroSAT_data_analysis) -> Implemented ResNet-50, ResNet-101, ResNet-152, Vision Transformer on RGB and multispectral versions of EuroSAT dataset.
+   1.77.
+[Performance Comparison of Multispectral Channels for Land Use Classification](https://github.com/tejasri19/EuroSAT_data_analysis) -> Implemented ResNet-50, ResNet-101, ResNet-152, Vision Transformer on RGB and multispectral versions of EuroSAT dataset.

+   1.78.
+[SNN4Space](https://github.com/AndrzejKucik/SNN4Space) -> project which investigates the feasibility of deploying spiking neural networks (SNN) in land cover and land use classification tasks

 #
 ### 2. Segmentation